waggle-sensor/computer_vision/README.md

 ###3.2 Machine Learning/Adaboost

 Now that we have extracted training data and know how to transform raw images into feature vectors, we can attempt to learn how to classify positive and negative examples.
-To do this we use the [Adaboost](https://en.wikipedia.org/wiki/AdaBoost)
+To do this we use the [Adaboost](https://en.wikipedia.org/wiki/AdaBoost) classifier.
+This is what is known as an ensemble model, essentially one made up of many weak classifiers, say depth-two [decision trees](https://en.wikipedia.org/wiki/Decision_tree_learning), where each individual classifer only does slightly better than random guessing.
+If dozens, hundreds, or even thousands of these weak classifiers are combined, they can perform much better than a single strong classifier.
+The strenght is in weighting the trees such that larger weights are assigned to the strongest classifiers, which can be done in a systematic way.
+For our purposes, all we care about is that the [scikit-learn](http://scikit-learn.org/stable/) library has this, and many other, models out of the box.

 ###3.3 Hard Negative Mining/Bootstrapping